 Nargil, your point about Lara Croft is very germane because she's unlike Hethlin -- she is not only kick-ass, she is also very feminine, whether as embodied by Angelina Jolie or as designed in the video game.
 Large breasts & other very female curves, delicate feminine face.
 She's tough and masculine in her behavior, but even one glance marks her as thoroughly female.

 And the thing about kids, even preadolescent boys, in my experience anyway, is that they notice and label things that fit the classic prototype of a given category.
 They tend to be very literal and rather rigid in their thinking.
 There are psychological studies showing that infants and young children prefer "beautiful" faces that conform to certain norms of symmetry, with large eyes, small nose, etc. It's not a coincidence that Disney cartoon characters are drawn the way that they are -- that's what children recognize as beautiful.

 So I guess I was just a bit surprised to see Brand "falling" for Hethlin in much the same way that his great uncle has...
 I don't know.
 And I'm not a twelve year old boy so who am I to say how keen their eyes might be in detecting unconventional beauty!

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter three eight eight zero as a four place number.
+In the field marked validation number, enter three two four six as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved